NoahAGonzales/CS4395-Human-Language-Technologies/README.md

 ## Homework 8 - ACL Paper Summary
 This assignment was to write a summary of a reseach paper concerning natural language processing.
 The summary document can be found [here](https://github.com/NoahAGonzales/CS4395-Human-Language-Technologies/blob/87b0f845f25be33d938b36fd84b68a22ba36160e/Homework8/Homework8_nag180001.pdf)

+## Homework 9 - Chatbot
+[This](https://github.com/NoahAGonzales/CS4395-Human-Language-Technologies/tree/main/Homework9) assignment was to create a chatbot.
+I did not like the concept of creating a chatbot that is a simple interface for querying information.
+Therefore, my goal for the chatbot was to create a personality that is fun to interact with instead of informative.
+I think that I acomplished this goal: I created a bot that talks like characters from the TV show "South Park".
+However, there were some compromises.
+The chatbot is built on a RNN made with PyTorch.
+User profiles and incorporating such into the dialog was not able to be accomplished.
+I still think that this project was fun and successful.